 General

-If a member be removed or asked to resign, PCCEP will request a meeting with the Mayor.
+The Mayor, after consultation with PCCEP staff, has discretion to determine when PCCEP members are no longer fit to serve on the committee.
+If a member is removed or asked to resign, PCCEP may request a meeting with the Mayor.

-All members serve at the pleasure of the Mayor and may be asked to resign or be removed at the Mayor’s discretion at any time unless authority (for instance, Code, statute, etc.) requires a different process.
+The Bureau of Human Resources may also remove a member if that member violates human resources rules applying to public officials.

 Automatic Removal for Non-Attendance

-Any member who misses four or more meetings within a 12-month period will be removed.
-There is no distinction between excused and unexcused absences.
+PCCEP members are encouraged to give prior notice when missing a meeting.
+Any member who misses four or more meetings within a 12-month period without prior notice to PCCEP staff will be removed.

+Any member who misses 8 or more meetings in a 12-month period, regardless of prior notice, will be removed.

-If a member misses a meeting, the Project Manager will check in with the member to support them in attending future meetings.
+PCCEP staff will record attendance at all PCCEP committee and subcommittee meetings.
+If a member misses a meeting, PCCEP staff will check in with the member to support them in attending future meetings.

 Removal from the PCCEP for attendance reasons does not preclude a person from applying to the PCCEP at a later time.